Sustainable Development Goal 12: Responsible consumption and production

 The Government of Canada is working with all levels of government, industry, non-governmental organizations, academia and Canadians to take action on plastic waste and pollution to meet Canada's target of zero plastic waste by 2030.
 Important aspects of this agenda include:

-The Government of Canada is also making it easier for Canadians to choose cleaner technologies, such as zero-emission vehicles (ZEVs) by:
+The Government of Canada is transitioning its light-duty fleet vehicles to zero-emission vehicles (ZEVs) in order to reduce emissions from government operations and achieve a target of 100% ZEVs by 2030.
+It is also making it easier for Canadians to choose cleaner technologies, such as ZEVs by:

 Launched in 2019 by the Government of Canada, the first ever Food Policy for Canada: